-- 3. AUTHORITY It shall be a violation of this policy for any student to bully another student on district grounds, at any school activity, or on the way to or from school. - 4.
-DELEGATION OF RESPONSIBILITY -- Each staff member shall be responsible to maintain an educational environment free of bullying and cyber bullying.
+3. AUTHORITY - It shall be a violation of this policy for any student to bully another student on district grounds, at any school activity, or on the way to or from school.

+4. DELEGATION OF RESPONSIBILITY -- Each staff member shall be responsible to maintain an educational environment free of bullying and cyber bullying.
 Each staff member shall be responsible to respect the rights of his/her fellow students and to ensure an atmosphere free from all forms of bullying and cyber- bullying.
 Students shall be encouraged to report bullying or cyber bullying complaints to district employees.
-All employees who receive a bullying or cyber bullying complaint shall investigate to determine if bullying or cyber bullying has occurred.
-If the behavior is found to meet the definition of bullying or cyber bullying, written documentation must be submitted to the Building Principal.
+All employees who receive a bullying or cyber bullying complaint shall investigate to determine if bullying or cyber bullying, written documentation must be submitted to the Building Principal.
 The Building Principal or his/her designee will inform parents/guardians of the victim and person accused.